rlrightleft/learn-SQL-MySQL/sqlzoo/9-_WINDOW_FUNCTION.md

 ---

 ## Problem 1
-Show the last name, party, and votes for the constituency 'S14000024' in 2017.
+Show the lastName, party and votes for the constituency 'S14000024' in 2017.

 **My Solution:**